15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 Holiday Inn Express – Houston – Galleria Area, an IHG Hotel

 Need a comfortable spot without breaking the bank?
 Bring the whole family along to the Holiday Inn Express Galleria Area.
-The Galleria shopping mall is just steps away, with hundreds of shops and boutiques to fulfill all your retail therapy needs.
-After your day of sightseeing, recharge at the rooftop pool or sweat out some Texas BBQ at the fitness center.
+One of our favorite spots to shop in the city, the Galleria shopping mall, is just steps away, with hundreds of shops and boutiques to fulfill all your retail therapy needs.
+After a day of sightseeing, I’d love the chance to recharge at the rooftop pool or sweat out some Texas BBQ at the fitness center.

 Hyatt Regency Houston